AthanorLabs/atomic-swap/ui/README.md

 # Atomic swap UI

-This is a draft UI to interract with the atomic swap nodes
+This is a draft UI to interact with the atomic swap nodes

 ## Get started